disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 ```

 P represents an abstract context against which operations are going
 to run.
-The abstact context has 5 type parameters:
+The abstract context has 5 type parameters:
 * input,
 * error,
 * output,